 The Writing Center staff comprises both social work and writing professionals.

-MALWINA ANDRUCZYK, LMSW is a graduate of CSSW who focused on clinical work and contemporary social issues.
+MALWINA ANDRUCZYK LMSW is a graduate of CSSW who focused on clinical work and contemporary social issues.
 Malwina is currently a trauma therapist at Safe Horizon’s Counseling Center.
 She has also worked as a teaching assistant at CSSW for the Human Behavior in the Social Environment course.
-She is completing a qualitative research project on the intersections of white racial identity development and class identity, and collaborates on work addressing microagressions in social work classrooms.
+She is completing a qualitative research project on the intersections of white racial identity development and class identity, and collaborates on work addressing microaggressions in social work classrooms.
 Malwina is especially interested in working with students on literature reviews, DLCP application papers, and clinical case study papers.

 KATE ST. HILAIRE received her MS in Education and TESOL from Temple University, where she was an editor and contributor to multiple university journals.
 Her research focused on language learner autonomy, anxiety, and identity in relation to power structures within classroom, workplace, and community settings.
 She holds her BA in Language and Identity in Education from New York University.
-She teaches college and high school courses on grammar, rhetorical analysis, and professional, research, and argumentative writing to both native English speakers and English language learners.
+She teaches college and high school courses on grammar, rhetorical analysis, and professional, research, and argumentative writing to both native English speakers and multilingual learners.